No grounds for Duggar to be acquitted or given a do-over, federal prosecutors say

-Josh Duggar is not entitled to a new trial or acquittal on his child pornography conviction because the evidence against him was clear and overwhelming, federal prosecutors said in a Friday court filing.
+Josh Duggar is not entitled to a new trial or acquittal on his child pornography conviction because the evidence against him was clear and overwhelming, federal prosecutors said in a response Friday.

-A court can enter a judgment of acquittal only if no rational jury could have found the defendant guilty, according to prosecutors.
-The evidence against Duggar was convincing and legally sufficient, they said.
+A court can only enter a judgment of acquittal if no rational jury could have found the defendant guilty, according to prosecutors.
+The evidence against Duggar was convincing and legally sufficient, they say.

-A federal jury found Duggar guilty on Dec.
+A federal jury found Duggar guilty Dec.
 9 of receiving and possessing child pornography.

 He faces up to 20 years in prison and fines up to $250,000 on the count of receiving child pornography.
 The count of possession of child pornography is considered a lesser offense under federal law and is expected to be dropped.